whatl3y/txr/README.md

 ## What is txr ("transfer")?

-### Transfer files/directories to other machines hilariously easily
+### Transfer files/directories to other clients hilariously easily

 txr is a CLI utility that provides an easy way to transfer files or directories from one machine to another (i.e. team members, servers, remote machines, etc.)